vivocha/appointments-scheduler-docs/README.md

 The Stats API allows to get Statistics about Appointments and Calendars.

-Only Private endpoints are available for this API.
+Only private endpoints are available.
 These endpoints are authenticated.

 Base URL for private endpoints: `https://{vivocha-world}.vivocha.com/a/{account}/api/v3`